What is ARES?

 ARES Net: Mondays at 7 p.m. on 147.060 with +.600 offset and a PL Tone of 107.2

-Here are five local nets to consider in addition to the Polk County ARES net listed above.
+Here are some local nets to consider in addition to the Polk County ARES net listed above.

 Webster County ARES Mondays 8 p.m.
 146.865 MHz, - offset, PL